 Learn from Cayman's awesome nannies and principals

 For many families with young children who have moved here from overseas, the lack of family support can make life seem difficult.
-Your children's nanny or family helper, if chosen carefully, will become an important person in your children's lives: your children will blossom if they are cared for by someone who truly loves and cares for them.
+Your children's nanny or family helper will become an important person in your children's lives: your children will blossom if they are cared for by someone who truly loves and cares for them.

 What To Look for in a Nanny